190 Visa Onshore vs Offshore: Which Pathway Has Better Odds in 2026

 State governments nominate skilled workers to fill local labor shortages and generate taxable economic activity.
 An applicant already living and working in Queensland, paying taxes, spending money in the local economy, and integrated into the state's workforce is a lower-risk investment than an overseas applicant who may or may not arrive, settle, and stay.

 This pragmatic preference shows up across the selection criteria.
 Victoria heavily weights annual earnings from current Victorian employment.
-NSW requires six months of continuous NSW residence.
+For onshore applicants, NSW uses either six months of continuous NSW residence or current employment in the nominated occupation in NSW.
 Queensland requires nine months of onshore work for the standard pathway.
 The ACT's Canberra Matrix assigns points specifically for length of Canberra residency, local employment, and local study — all metrics that are impossible to score highly from overseas.

 For onshore applicants, the guidance is straightforward: apply to the state where you're currently living and employed, provided you've met the minimum residency threshold.
 Moving interstate specifically to access a larger-quota state (such as relocating to Queensland for its 1,850-place allocation) is a viable strategy, but requires building the required residency and work history before you can submit.